bradbanister/ExtensionExamples/ExtensionFramework/Section2-ExtendingExistingEntities/README.md

 - Extending the Parent domain entity
 - Extending the StudentProgramAssociation association entity or any of its subclasses

-Note that the examples provided are illustrative only of supported extension activities and are not designed to serve as examples of properly modeled extension projects.# ExtensionExamples
+Note that the examples provided are illustrative only of supported extension activities and are not designed to serve as examples of properly modeled extension projects.